locationtech/geotrellis/README.md

 Please contact us if you have any questions, find us on irc at #geotrellis on freenode, or join the user mailing list at [https://groups.google.com/group/geotrellis-user](https://groups.google.com/group/geotrellis-user).

 GeoTrellis is available under the Apache 2 license.
-Learn more at More information is also available on the [GeoTrellis website](http://www.azavea.com/products/geotrellis/).
+More information is also available on the [GeoTrellis website](http://www.azavea.com/products/geotrellis/).

 GeoTrellis is available under the Apache 2 License.

-The current release version of GeoTrellis is 0.8.1.
+The current release version of GeoTrellis is 0.8.2.

-The current development release of GeoTrellis is 0.8.2-RC1.
+The current development release of GeoTrellis is 0.9.0-SNAPSHOT.

 [![Build Status](https://api.travis-ci.org/geotrellis/geotrellis.png)](http://travis-ci.org/geotrellis/geotrellis)